 This shift in policy has created fear and uncertainty, discouraging individuals from seeking medical care, pursuing education, accessing legal resources, or engaging with law enforcement.
-As a result, our communities, public health, and overall safety are at risk and failing to thrive.
+As a result, our communities, public health, and overall safety are at risk.

-If enacted, HB 1006 will require the Attorney General to develop guidelines relating to immigration enforcement at certain sensitive locations, and require State agencies that operate at these locations to adopt those policies or provide written notice of a decision not to adopt those policies.
-HB 1006 will protect access to essential services such as medical care, allow children to attend school without fear, and enable individuals to seek justice in the courts without the threat of detention.
-When immigrants feel safe accessing services and reporting crimes, all Marylanders are safer.
+If enacted, SB 828 will require the Attorney General to develop guidelines relating to immigration enforcement at certain sensitive locations, and require State agencies that operate at these locations to adopt those policies or provide written notice of a decision not to adopt those policies.
+SB 828 will protect access to essential services such as medical care, allow children to attend school without fear, and enable individuals to seek justice in the courts without the threat of detention.
+When immigrants feel safe accessing services and reporting crimes, the entire Maryland community is safer.
 By establishing clear boundaries for immigration enforcement, trust will be fostered between immigrant communities and the institutions that serve them.
-That trust is necessary for maintaining a healthy, vibrant, and cohesive society in our state..
+Trust is necessary for maintaining a healthy, vibrant, and cohesive society.